 - Do not reveal any personal information to unverified sources or insecure websites.

 - Monitor your credit frequently even up to 4 times a year to check for suspicious or incorrect information like a substantial or unexplained change in credit score and place fraud alerts on your account for greater protection.

 - Shred personal documents before throwing them away including mail, credit card, bank statements, and even receipts.

 - Freeze and lock your credit account in all the major credit bureaus.
 It limits any pass to your files, and so no one can open new credit accounts until the account is unfrozen.
 You will have to pay a small freezing fee for your credit, which usually varies by state.

 - Have a limit to the amount of information you share in social media personal profile pages

-- Exercise caution when shopping in stores and hide your debit or credit card.
+- Be careful when doing shopping in different stores and hide your credit or debit card.

-- Protect your mobile devices with passwords with hard-to-guess passwords and two-factor identification when available.
-Turn off Bluetooth unless you are using it.
-When you use public Wi-Fi, others may be able to see your data and be cautious in downloading free apps, which can contain malware.
+- Create long passwords on your mobile devices and also use the two-factor identification when available.
+Switch off your Bluetooth when not in use.
+When using a public Wi-Fi, be careful since others may be able to access your data and don’t download free apps, since they may contain malware.

 - Monitor and read health insurance claims, credit card, and bank statements.

 - Visit the IdentityTheft.gov website if you are sure that you’ve been an identity theft victim, or if the personal credentials have been exposed or stolen.

 IdentityTheft.gov website is a free government’s collective resource that helps with identity theft and fraud reports and recovery.
 The gov website offers you a personal and an interactive plan of improvement customized to your identity theft issues.
 IdentityTheft.gov has a collection of recovery plans for more than 30 types of identity theft, including tax-related identity theft and identity theft involving a child’s information.
 It guides you in recovery steps such as: